reidja/dual-wan-router/README.md

 ## Requirements

- * 2 WAN networks
+ * 2 WAN networks (that you can attach to statically)
- * 1 local network
+ * 1 local network (that you will run the dns / dhcp for)
  * Debian (tested on PopOS!) based OS

 ## Features